 Having a number of character references written and presented at court is very important.
 It is sometimes the most important piece of evidence for a defendant.

-It is all about using the character reference to explain to the Judge who you really are rather than them just judging you for your offences.
+It's all about using the character reference to explain to the Judge who you really are, rather than them just judging you for your offences.